ON THE WISE HEART Newsletter May 2017

 I am good to the good and I am good to the bad

 Because it is good to be good.
+(This is true goodness.)

 I trust the trustworthy and I trust the untrustworthy